bseltz-cohesity/scripts/powershell/archiveQueueV2/README.md

 ## Components

-* archiveQueueV2.ps1: the main python script
+* archiveQueueV2.ps1: the main PowerShell script
 * cohesity-api.ps1: the Cohesity REST API helper module

 Place both files in a folder together and run the main script like so: